 Maree O’Keefe is Director Curriculum in the Faculty of Health and Medical Sciences at the University of Adelaide.
 She has held appointments with governance bodies across higher education, health profession, government and not for profit organisations.

-Dawn Foreman
+Dawn Forman is Professor of Academic Leadership at the University of Derby, UK and Adjunct Professor at Curtin University, Australia and Auckland University of Technology, New Zealand.
+Dawn was director of the governance development programme for the Leadership Foundation for Higher Education and Interprofessional Education was the subject of her PhD and many of her publications.

 Monica Moran